Getting a copy of your deed poll

 If we did your deed poll

 If we originally did your deed poll (or replacement document), you should check if these two cases apply to you:

 If we did your documents within the last 2 months

 ☞ If we did your documents within the last 2 months, please contact us with your reference number, and let us know how many duplicates you need.

 We charge the same amount per duplicate as for new applications plus postage.

-There’s also a processing fee of £ 1.00 if we did your document more than 2 months ago.
+There’s also a processing fee of £ 1.00 if we need to make any changes or corrections to your document.